ramosv/Raw-Computer-Vision/README.md

 size be 3 x 3.
 Explain your choice of other parameters and any non-trivial steps in your implementation (e.g., how did you handle the borders in the image).

+After introducing Gaussian noise (σ = 50) and Salt-and-Pepper noise at 30%, we applied three different filters.
+Box Filter, Median Filter, and Gaussian Filter—with a 3x3 kernel to reduce the noise.
+The Box Filter, which computes the average of neighboring pixels, effectively reduced the Gaussian noise but caused significant blurring and was less effective on Salt-and-Pepper noise.
+The Median Filter, which replaces each pixel with the median of its neighborhood, was particularly effective at removing Salt-and-Pepper noise, preserving the edges and structure of the image.
+The Gaussian Filter, which applies a weighted average, worked best for Gaussian noise, smoothing it effectively while maintaining the image's details, but performed poorly with Salt-and-Pepper noise.
+In all cases, we handled the image borders by using the "reflect" padding method to ensure the filtering process covered the entire image without introducing artifacts at the edges.
+Each filter had its strengths, with the Median Filter excelling at Salt-and-Pepper noise and the Gaussian Filter being more suited for Gaussian noise.

 -June

-5. Vary the kernel size to 5 x 5 and 10 x 10 and show its effect on the output image
+1. Vary the kernel size to 5 x 5 and 10 x 10 and show its effect on the output image

 -Vicente